Introduction

 Choosing the Right Window Tint Percentage for Your Car

-The car window tint percentage is a delicate balance between the amount of visibility that you can have and protection against UV rays.
-Generally, it's usually around 50% VLT allowable in most states for the driver and front passenger windows.
-The threshold for back side and rear passenger windows is usually at 35% VLT.
-This is a popular percentage since it allows an optimum amount of privacy, protection, and clear visibility.
-However, the ideal option also includes considering your state's window tint laws, which may permit tints of darker shades.
+Car window tint percentage is a tight line between the amount of visibility you can have and protection against UV rays.
+Most states allow from about 50% VLT for driver and front passenger windows generally.
+Typically, back side and rear passenger windows are typically less than 35% VLT.
+It’s a popular percentage because it gives enough privacy and protection while also keeping visibility clear.
+But while window tinting grants a great amount of privacy and protection, it’s not the best option when you take account of your state’s window tint laws, which allow for tints of darker shades.

 Understanding Tint Percentage Calculation